No ‘vaccine passports’ needed for pubs, says minister

 He added, on Sky News: “We’ve got to define it really carefully.
 And we will do that in the coming months until we get there.”

-Any move to enforce vaccine passports in nightclubs, but not pubs, will enrage the industry – just days after clubbers were finally allowed back through doors
+Any move to enforce vaccine passports in nightclubs, but not pubs, will enrage the industry – just days after clubbers were finally allowed back through doors.

 Both the Night Time Industries Association and the music trade body LIVE have insisted they must not be treated any differently to bars and restaurants”.